DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 5.9.2.
 CloudFormation Key Details:
 - The main use case for CloudFormation is for advanced setups and production environments as it is complex and has many robust features.
 - CloudFormation templates can be used to create, update, and delete infrastructure.
-- The templates are written in YAML or JSON
+- The templates are written in YAML or JSON (not XML).
 - A full CloudFormation setup is called a stack.
 - Once a template is created, AWS will make the corresponding stack.
 This is the living and active representation of said template.
 One template can create an infinite number of stacks.
 - The *Resources* field is the only mandatory field when creating a CloudFormation template